MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls.md

 tags: Code
 category: Misc
 ---
 Today I would like to spend some time on nulls.
-Before you can understand nulls and where they can be used, you first should understand the difference between reference type variables and value type variables.
-I'm going to assume you already have this understanding.
+Before you go through tackle nulls you should first understand the difference between reference type variables and value type variables.
+I'm going to assume you already have this understanding - if you don't read this [this](http://stackoverflow.com/questions/5057267/what-is-the-difference-between-a-reference-type-and-value-type-in-c).

 ### Before there were nulls there were magic numbers